COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/team_leader_handbook.md

 ## Volunteer

-Secretary team will help set up your group, and you can find it in the list of all groups for this year's conference.
+Secretary team will help set up your team, and you can find it in the list of all teams for this year's conference.

 ### Recruitment and Introduction

-First, please create a brief introduction and recruitment information for your group, which can be edited in the "Settings" section on the left-hand side of the group page.
-There are two text fields available for editing, one for recruitment messages to **non-members** and one for internal group information after volunteers have **joined**.
+First, please create a brief introduction and recruitment information for your team, which can be edited in the "Settings" section on the left-hand side of the team page.
+There are two text fields available for editing, one for recruitment messages to **non-members** and one for internal team information after volunteers have **joined**.

 Both text fields support [Markdown](https://zh.wikipedia.org/zh-tw/Markdown) syntax.